-Yes, you can use multiple programs at the same time but my suggestion would be not use ones that target the same area.
-I would not do the Iliotibial Band Syndrome Solution and the Jumper’s Knee Solution at the same time.
+Yes, you can use multiple programs simultaneously, but my suggestion would be not to use ones that target the same area.
+I would not simultaneously do the Iliotibial Band Syndrome Solution and the Jumper’s Knee Solution.

-I feel you can do the Iliotibal Band Syndrome Solution and Fixing Elbow Pain at the same time.
+I feel you can do the Iliotibial Band Syndrome Solution and Fixing Elbow Pain simultaneously.

-I do not advise jumping back to where you were the day before your injury, that will just lead to re-injury.
+I do not advise jumping back to where you were the day before your injury.
+That will lead to re-injury.

 You are going to have to go back and build up to it.

-I would suggest going back to your regular workout but to a level that is 50% of what you were at.
-Your focus should be making sure your technique is perfect because technique will be the number one reason you will get re-injuried.
-Perfect technique at 50%, then start increase the level.
+I would suggest returning to your regular workout but to a level that is 50% of what you were at.
+Excellent course at 50%, then starts increasing the level.
+Your focus should be on ensuring your technique is perfect because the method will be the only reason you will get re-injured.

-I would also start with low stress exercises on that injured area.
-For example, you might do bilateral squats with a strong focus of a vertical shin compared to a pistol squat.
+I would also start with low-stress exercises on that injured area.
+For example, you might do bilateral squats with a strong focus on a vertical shin compared to a pistol squat.
 You can work up to the pistol squat in time.